Vadims06/topolograph/README.md

 * Once you get your network graph - build the shortests paths
 * Simulate a link outage and discover backup paths or backup of backup paths...
 * Simulate a router shutdown.
 Look at traffic flow around the failed router
+* Find the most loaded nodes and edges, fault tolerant nodes.
-* Check network reacion to IGP cost change on a link
+* Check network reaction to IGP cost change on a link
 * Compare the network state at different times
 * Discover backuped/not-backuped networks in Analytics/Network heatmap
 * Discover asymmetric paths
-* Build arbitrary topologies based on YAML
+* Build arbitrary topologies based on YAML.
+Yaml file topology visualisation.

 # Supported vendors for OSPF visualisation
 | Vendor  | LSA1                                           | LSA2                                            | LSA5                                             | NAPALM support |